On the Security of Key Extraction from Measuring Physical Quantities: Application: Physical Layer Key Extraction with Experimental Security Analysis

 \section{Application: Physical Layer Key Extraction with Experimental Security Analysis}

-We now provide a concrete key extraction protocol from wireless signals, and analyze our protocol using the methodology proposed above.
-Finally we instantiate our protocol with concrete parameters.
-The justifications for all the assumptions we make using real experimental data are in the appendix.
+We now provide a key extraction protocol from wireless signals and analyze its security using the methodology proposed above.
+Furthermore, we instantiate it with concrete parameters enabling the two parties to derive e.g., a 128-bit key.